NGC 6479 - Spiral Galaxy in Draco

 Apparent size of NGC 6479The following table reports NGC 6479 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 6479 is a visual representation of it.

 The image below is a photograph of NGC 6479 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 6479 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 6479 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 6479 - Spiral Galaxy in Draco is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 6479 - Spiral Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 6479

 Celestial coordinates for the J2000 equinox of NGC 6479 are provided in the following table:

 The simplified sky charts below show the position of NGC 6479 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.

 Rise ans set times of NGC 6479 from your location